James Sunderland (Silent Hill)

 is a fictional character and the protagonist of the 2001 survival horror video game Silent Hill 2, produced as part of the Silent Hill series under Konami.
 In the games' events, he arrives to Silent Hill under the apparent request of his deceased wife Mary Shepherd-Sunderland, where he encounters monsters such as Pyramid Head and a few other human characters.
-He also makes cameo appearances in joke endings of several other video games such as Silent Hill 3, Silent Hill: Shattered Memories, Silent Hill: Downpour, and Silent Hill: Book of Memories.
+He also makes cameo appearances in joke endings of several other games of the series such as Silent Hill 3, Shattered Memories, Downpour, and Book of Memories.

 In the 2001 game, he was performed by Guy Cihi in both voice acting and motion capture.
-James was later voiced by Troy Baker in an optional rerecorded version of the game in Silent Hill HD Collection, which included the original recordings featuring Cihi.
-A remake was released in 2024, with Luke Roberts and Chikahiro Kobayashi providing the English and Japanese vocals, respectively.
+James was later voiced by Troy Baker in an optional rerecorded version of the game in Silent Hill HD Collection, which also included the original recordings featuring Cihi.
+A remake was released in 2024, with Luke Roberts and Chikahiro Kobayashi providing the English and Japanese voice acting, respectively.
 Roberts performed the motion capture.
-Jeremy Irvine will portray the character in the upcoming film Return to Silent Hill, directed by Christophe Gans.
+Jeremy Irvine portrayed the character in the film Return to Silent Hill (2026).

 James Sunderland has received critical acclaim from critics, who argued that the game took advantage of framing a seemingly ordinary individual as harboring dark secrets influencing the game's events.
 Several of them have also praised how the game offers multiple endings about James based on his mental state being influenced by the player's choices and compared his psychological state to several mental illnesses such as obsessive–compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
 Roberts has also been praised for his performance, receiving nominations at the British Academy Games Awards, the Golden Joystick Awards, and The Game Awards.